Online multiple hypothesis testing: Simulation studies

-All of the online FDR algorithms have higher test levels than alpha-spending (apart from LORD briefly early on in this particular experiment).
+All of the online FDR algorithms have higher test levels than alpha-spending (apart from LORD++ briefly early on in this particular experiment).
 The relative difference increases with~$t$ as the online algorithms `earn back' wealth over time, which alpha-spending cannot do.
-Both SAFFRON and ADDIS have higher test levels than LORD, reflecting how they can more efficiently invest the alpha-wealth.
+SAFFRON, ADDIS {and monotone AI} have higher test levels than LORD++, reflecting how they can more efficiently invest the alpha-wealth.
 In this setting, since $\mu_t = 0$ under the null, the nulls are exactly uniform and so ADDIS cannot take advantage of conservative nulls.
-Hence the testing levels of ADDIS are similar or slightly lower than those for SAFFRON.
-Finally, we see that SAFFRON has similar test levels as uncorrected testing, and both SAFFRON and ADDIS can even have test levels above the nominal $\alpha$.
+Hence the testing levels of ADDIS are similar or slightly lower than those for SAFFRON {and monotone AI}.
+Finally, we see that SAFFRON has similar test levels as uncorrected testing, and SAFFRON, ADDIS {and monotone AI} can even have test levels above the nominal $\alpha$.

-Figure~\ref{fig:power} compares the statistical power of LORD, SAFFRON and ADDIS compared with uncorrected testing and alpha-spending, as $\pi_1$ varies from 0.01 to 0.9.
+Figure~\ref{fig:power} compares the statistical power of LORD++, SAFFRON, ADDIS {and monotone AI} compared with uncorrected testing and alpha-spending, as $\pi_1$ varies from 0.01 to 0.9.
 Here, we define power as where $\mathcal{H}_1$ denotes the index set of the non-null hypotheses.
 We also include the standard Benjamini-Hochberg (BH) procedure as an additional comparison.
 We stress that BH is an offline procedure and so could not be used for online testing in practice.
 In our simulation, we set $T = 1000$, $\alpha = 0.05$ and $F_0 \sim N(-0.5, 0.1)$.
-Results are based on averaging $10^4$ simulation replicates.
+Results are based on averaging $10^4$ simulation replicates (which implies a Monte Carol standard error when power = 0.5 of 0.005).